 Some supplements also have more negative side effects, such as bloating and abdominal cramping, than more natural ways of obtaining fiber.
 Some of the benefits from fiber, such as increased feelings of satisfaction, may not always occur with supplements.
 Therefore, try to obtain as much of your fiber as you can from whole-food sources.

 If you do need to supplement your fiber intake, make sure to look for something with a good mixture of both kinds of fiber and check the ingredients list.
 Better-quality supplements will have far fewer side effects.
-And always speak with a doctor before making your final decision.
+And always speak with a doctor before making your final decision for a high fiber diet.

 How much should I eat?